beverleyy/gradcafe_analysis/README.md

 `python3 scrape.py -i 'Stanford' -p 'Mech' -d 'PhD' 6`

+You can run the scraper as many times as you want to obtain as specific a dataset as you want.

 ### Parse the scraped files

 This will create a directory with the name of your search query.
 HTML scraped files will be written in sequential order i.e. `1.html`, `2.html`, etc.